epics-modules/opcua/OPC_UA_Security.md

 Without configuration, an Anonymous Identity Token will be used.

-To use a Username Identity or a Certificate Identity Token, prepare an identity credentials file.
+To use a Username Identity or a Certificate Identity Token, prepare an identity file.
 This file should only be readable by the IOC.
-Configure the filename through the session option `ident-file`.
+Configure the filename through the session option `sec-id`.

 In the credentials file, lines starting with `#` are considered comments and ignored.